-- The amount of diagnostic information and the number of measured variables affected increase if the measuring device has one or more application packages. - All of the measured variables affected in the entire Promass instrument family are always listed under "Measured variables affected".
-The measured variables available for the device in question depend on the device version.
-When assigning the measured variables to the device functions, for example to the individual outputs, all of the measured variables available for the device version in question are available for selection. - In the case of some items of diagnostic information, the status signal and the diagnostic behavior can be changed.
-Change the diagnostic information $\rightarrow \triangleq 156$
+- The amount of diagnostic information and the number of measured variables affected increase if the measuring device has one or more application packages. - In the case of some items of diagnostic information, the status signal and the diagnostic behavior can be changed.
+Change the diagnostic information $\rightarrow \implies 159$